 For large or more complex projects, or as requested by the Board, applicants may need to provide more detailed information in management plans attached to the Application Form.
-More information about additional management plan requirements is available in section 3 of the MVLWB Guide to the Water Licensing Process.
+More information about additional management plan requirements is available in section 3 of the LWB Guide to the Water Licensing Process.

 The information provided about potential impacts and proposed mitigations will be used in the preliminary screening of the project and/or to develop permit conditions.
 If seeking an exemption from preliminary screening for part or all of the project (e.g., the project has already been screened or has undergone an EA or EIR), describe supporting rationale.
-If only part of the project may be exempt, describe any proposed changes, as well as associated impacts and proposed mitigations.
+If it is not entirely clear whether all or some of the proposed project activities are expected to be exempt, the applicant should fill out the Impact-Mitigation Table to avoid delays in the event that the Board determines that a preliminary screening is required.
+If only part of the project may be exempt, using the Impact-Mitigation Table, describe any proposed changes, as well as associated impacts and proposed mitigations.
 For more information about preliminary screenings, see section 4.2.